 The truth is this: Such “freeware” solutions are a bit like an iceberg; their true cost is largely hidden.
 Furthermore, the missed business opportunities may be colossal.

-While R is free, it is no different than other open source alternatives like Python or even Java in the sense that a minimum amount of coding is necessary to build tools that can do the job.
-Additionally, maintenance, upgrades and various subsequent modifications to meet the expectations of ever demanding clients will always be needed.
-Building these tools in-house necessitates hiring developers and data scientists often at high cost, even if the underlying technology used is freeware.
+While R is free, it is no different than other open-source alternatives like Python or even Java in the sense that a minimum amount of coding is necessary to build tools that can do the job.
+Additionally, maintenance, upgrades and various subsequent modifications to meet the expectations of ever-demanding clients will always be needed.
+Building these tools in-house necessitates hiring developers and data scientists often at a high cost, even if the underlying technology used is freeware.